-There’s ok holiday photos and there are amazing holiday photos - why settle?
-Capture your favourite memories just as you remember them by following a few simple tips can make your holiday snaps come alive….
+There are ok holiday photos and there are amazing holiday photos - why settle?
+Capture your favorite memories just as you remember them by following a few simple tips can make your holiday snaps come alive….

 Use ISO instead of flash

-Using flash on your camera can be really unflattering, giving harsh light and causing red eye.
+Using flash on your camera can be really unflattering, giving harsh light and causing red-eye.
 If you set your camera to a higher ISO setting, you don’t need as much light.
-This is easy to practise before your holiday, so you don’t frustrate your group by spending hours adjusting the settings on your camera as a miserable or annoyed face in a photo is never good!
+This is easy to practice before your holiday, so you don’t frustrate your group by spending hours adjusting the settings on your camera as a miserable or annoyed face in a photo is never good!

-A really easy way to make your holiday photos stand out, is to focus on the reflection rather than the object itself.
-This way you get to incorporate interesting colours and blurriness while still capturing the essence of the object you want to focus on.
+A really easy way to make your holiday photos stand out is to focus on the reflection rather than the object itself.
+This way you get to incorporate interesting colors and blurriness while still capturing the essence of the object you want to focus on.

 Take your camera out at night

 Some of the best images on holiday take advantage of illuminations against a dark sky background.
 If you increase your ISO setting the background will look darker so the illuminations stand out and the colors in the foreground remain vibrant.
 Having a night setting on your camera is key.
 Some cameras also have a night vision – you can get some really interesting effect with this.